Home Blog Blue Sclera: Causes, Risks, and Functions of the Black Sclera

 Amiodarone

 Amiodarone is a medication used to treat heart issues, such as arrhythmia (an irregular heartbeat).
-This medication may build up on the skin while being taken.
-The hands, eyes, and cheeks get tinted blue-grey as a result.
+This medication may build up on the skin while being taken, tinting the hands, eyes, and cheeks blue-grey.

 Phenytoin